nro-bot/aprilhunt/index.md

 - Who made this?
 Who are my emails being stored by?

-We are: nrobot, James, Tchakka, Dbopp, robo, L, Zoz, dwilson, Seth Emails go to: nrobot
+We are: nrobot, James, Tchakka, Dbopp, robo, L, Zoz, dwilson, Seth.
+In 2020 we hunted with the team known in 2020 as "We can't hear you you're on mute".

-- What if I want to write puzzles, but don't know how to start?

-You should join us!
-Fill out the contact form :D

 ---